skaupper/VirtualJukebox/docs/src/RESTInterface.md

   This code may be encountered if the server catched an internal error (which may as well just have crashed the server) and was still able to send a response.\n
   If a client gets that status code, please notify the server team!
+- `502 Bad Gateway`
+  If a third party service responds with any unexpected error this error code is returned.

 **Note**: More errors may be added in the future!